 - Apply for as much free money as possible!
 Even if you don't meet 100% of the criteria for an award, sometimes it's worth it to apply anyway. - Many institutions offer their own scholarships, bursaries and awards (Internal Awards).
-Institutions typically have a simple, single application, to make the process easier for students. - Government Awards - Rutherford Scholarship based on achieving honours in Grades 10, 11 & 12.
-Must submit an online application to request access to the funds. - Jason Lang Scholarship based on high academic achievement during post-secondary studies.
+Institutions typically have a simple, single application, to make the process easier for students. - Government Awards - Rutherford Scholarship based on marks in Grades 10, 11 & 12.
+See page 10. - Jason Lang Scholarship based on academic achievement during post-secondary studies.
 This is an automatic award. - When you apply for student loans, you are automatically considered for some government bursaries, awards and grants. - Do more research!
 Spend time looking for free money...it's worth it!
 There are so many organizations that offer scholarships to students (External Awards).
-Some helpful resources include: - ALIS (www.alis.alberta.ca) has an entire section dedicated to scholarships and funding your education. - o Many companies provide scholarships to their employees (Tim Hortons, McDonalds). - Organizations that you, your parents or family members belong to may also provide scholarship opportunities (Kinsmen, Legion, 4-H, Canadian Forces, Rotary, etc). - This handbook has a large list of places to look for free money! - You can continue to receive scholarships, bursaries and awards throughout your post-secondary career, based on financial need, grades, etc. - Many institutions have more "Entrance" scholarships than they do continuing scholarships, so it's important to take the time to apply for those first year awards!
+Some helpful resources include: - ALIS (www.alis.alberta.ca) has an entire section dedicated to scholarships and funding your education. - Many companies provide scholarships to their employees (Tim Hortons, McDonalds). - Organizations that you, your parents or family members belong to may also provide scholarship opportunities (Kinsmen, Legion, 4-H, Canadian Forces, Rotary, etc). - This handbook has a large list of places to look for free money! - You can continue to receive scholarships, bursaries and awards throughout your post-secondary career, based on financial need, grades, etc. - Many institutions have more "Entrance" scholarships than they do continuing scholarships, so it's important to take the time to apply for those first year awards!